SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 # The NgForm Directive

-Declare a template veriable inside the form.
+Declare a template variable inside the form.

 ```html
 <form #f="ngForm">